-Iraq profile - timeline - BBC News
+Iraq profile

 1991 April - UN-approved haven established in northern Iraq to protect the Kurds.
 Iraq ordered to end all military activity in the area.

-1992 August - A no-fly zone, which Iraqi planes are not allowed to enter, is set up in southern Iraq, south of latitude 32 degrees north.
+1992 August - A no-fly zone, which Iraqi planes are not allowed to enter, is set up in southern Iraq.

-1993 June - US forces launch a cruise missile attack on Iraqi intelligence headquarters in Baghdad in retaliation for the attempted assassination of US President George Bush in Kuwait in April.

 Oil-for-food